-Student Success Center Liberty Campus Main Building, Room 020 410-462-8555
+Transfer Center Liberty Campus Main Building, Room 153 Khadijat Sanusi Transfer Coordinator 410-462-7497

 Students planning to transfer BCCC credits to another college or university are responsible for taking the courses required for admission to that institution.
-Students interested in identifying courses and programs that transfer to a particular college or university should contact a Student Success Specialist early in their academic career.
+Students interested in identifying courses and programs that transfer to a particular college or university should contact a the Transfer Coordinator early in their academic career.
 Services include advice about relating personal goals to an academic program, selecting courses that are transferable, registering, applying for financial aid and transferring to a four-year college.

-The Office of Academic Operations, Articulations, Assessment and Accreditation maintains articulation agreements with four-year colleges and universities in Maryland.
+The Office of Academic Operations and Services maintains articulation agreements with four-year colleges and universities in Maryland.
 The Maryland Higher Education Commission has developed Statewide Transfer Regulations for community colleges and public four-year colleges and universities.
 These regulations are designed to assure that students can progress from a community college to a four-year institution without loss of time or unnecessary duplication of effort.
-Transfer Regulations apply to all public institutions in Maryland.
+Transfer Regulations apply to all public institutions in

+Maryland.
 Students should read the complete text of the Maryland Higher Education Commission (MHEC) General Education and Transfer Regulations in the General Policies section of this Catalog, p.
 170.